GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 ### _Optional: Debugging the service worker_ {: #step-3 }

-Let's quickly go over how to locate the service worker logs and determine when it has terminated.
-Follow the instructions to [Load an unpacked extension][doc-dev-basics-unpacked].
-Now wait 30 seconds for the service worker to stop.
-Click on the hyperlink to inspect it.
+Let's quickly go over how to find the service worker logs and know when it has terminated.
+Follow the instructions to [Load an unpacked extension][doc-dev-basics-unpacked] and wait 30 seconds for the service worker to stop.
+Click on the "service worker" hyperlink to inspect it.

 {% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/D1XRaA6q4xn9Ylwe1u1N.mp4", width="800", height="314", autoplay="true", muted="true", loop="true" %}

 Did you notice that inspecting the service worker woke it up?
 That's right!
 Opening the service worker in the devtools will keep it active.

-To locate the errors, let's cause the extension to break.
-One way to do this is to delete the ".js" from the './sw-omnibox.js' import in sw.js.
+Now let's break the extension to learn where to locate errors.
+One way to do this is to delete the ".js" from the `'./sw-omnibox.js'` import in the `sw.js` file.
 Chrome will be unable to register the service worker.

 Go back to chrome://extensions and refresh the extension.
 The following error will appear:

 {% Video src="video/BhuKGJaIeLNPW9ehns59NfwqKxF2/AbMNDSbURLKjH1Jm1C9Q.mp4", width="400", height="477", autoplay="true", muted="true", loop="true" %}

 See [Debugging extensions](tbd) for more ways debug the extension service worker.

+{% Aside 'caution' %}
 Don't forget to fix the file name before moving on!
+{% endAside %}

 ### Step 4: Initialize the state {: #step-4 }